ngs-lang/ngs/doc/ngslang.1.md

 ngslang - Next Generation Shell language reference.

-# What is ngs?
+# What is NGS?

 NGS is an alternative shell.
-At it's core is a domain-specific language that was specifically designed to be a shell language.
+At its core is a domain-specific language that was specifically designed to be a shell language.

 NGS is under development.
 The language part is already good enough to write some useful scripts.
 The CLI still doesn't exist and will be written using the same language.

-# Running ngs scripts
+# Running NGS scripts

 **ngs** *script_name.ngs*